nZip-Team/nZip/README.md

 2. **Direct ID Input**: Alternatively, you can enter the doujinshi ID directly on the nZip homepage to generate your zip archive.

-3. **Download the Archive**: Once you have entered the URL or ID, click the "Download" button to generate and download the zip archive.
+3. **Download the Archive**: Once you have entered the URL or ID, it will automatically fetch the images and download the archive.

 ## Running the Project